Preocts/walk-watcher/README.md

 number of files in a directory and the oldest age of a file in the directory.

-The emitted metrics are in line protocal format with an interval size of seconds.
+The emitted metrics are in line protocal format with an interval size of milliseconds.
 This should be compatible with most ingest agents.

 ## Supported output

 - stdout
 - file target
 - telegraf agent
+- Dynatrace OneAgent

 ## Installation